Timeline of crimes involving the Order of Nine Angles: 2020

-ONA member Andrew Dymock, who was convicted of 15 terror offences, has also been questioned by the police regarding the sexual assault of a teenage girl who had Nazi and occult symbols carved on her body.
-In July 2020, another ONA member Jacek Tchorzewski was convicted by Harrow Crown Court for terror offences and for possessing over 500 pictures and videos depicting children as young as six being raped and necrophilia.
-Tchorzewski also possessed Nazi and "satanist literature depicting rape and paedophilia".
+ONA adherent Andrew Dymock, who was convicted of 15 terror offences, has also been questioned by the police regarding the sexual assault of a teenage girl who had Nazi and occult symbols carved on her body.
+In July 2020, another ONA adherents Jacek Tchorzewski was convicted by Harrow Crown Court for terror offences and for possessing over 500 pictures and videos depicting children as young as six being raped and necrophilia.
+Tchorzewski also possessed Nazi and "satanist literature depicting rape and pedophilia".
 Tchorzewski's co-defendant Michal Szewczuk "ran a blog that encouraged the rape and torture of opponents, including small children" and was likewise sentenced to four years in prison for terror offences.
-Ethan Melzer also belonged to an encrypted ONA chatroom where members encouraged one another to perpetrate sexual violence and shared videos of these rapes.
+Ethan Melzer also belonged to an encrypted ONA chatroom where adherents encouraged one another to perpetrate sexual violence and shared videos of these rapes.

-In March 2020, a prominent ONA member and former leader of Atomwaffen Division John Cameron Denton was accused by prosecutors of possessing and sharing child sexual abuse material of a young underage girl by his group, in addition to making 134 death and bomb threats against reporters and minority communities.
-On 2 September 2020, another member Harry Vaughan pleaded guilty to 14 terrorism offenses and possession of child sexual abuse material.
+In March 2020, a prominent ONA adherent and former leader of Atomwaffen Division John Cameron Denton was accused by prosecutors of possessing and sharing child sexual abuse material of a young underage girl by his group, in addition to making 134 death and bomb threats against reporters and minority communities.
+On 2 September 2020, Harry Vaughan pleaded guilty to 14 terrorism offenses and possession of child sexual abuse material.
 A police search of his house uncovered videos of brutal rapes of children, documents showing how to build bombs, detonators, firearms, and "satanic, neo-Nazi" ONA books advising rape and murder.
 In addition to this he was described in the Old Bailey as a firearms enthusiast and living with his two young sisters at the time of the arrest.